tie-set/stadle_docs/docs/installation.rst

 STADLE Server-Side Installation
 ------------------------------------

-The STADLE server is available on the PyPI server and can be installed using the following command:
+In case you need to install the STADLE Persistence Server and Aggregator, the packaged code is available on the PyPI server and can be installed using the following command:

 .. code-block:: python